 "I cannot think of the deep sea without shuddering at the nameless things that may be crawling and floundering on its slimy bed.
-I dream of a day when they may rise to drag down the remnants of puny, war-exhausted mankind— of a day when the land shall sink, and the dark ocean floor shall ascend amidst universal pandemonium."
+I dream of a day when they may rise to drag down mankind—when the land shall sink, and the dark ocean floor ascend amidst universal pandemonium."

 -HP Lovecraft, "Dagon"

 "He wouldn't leave Sandra," said Alan.
 He was standing in the kitchen door, hair still mussed from sleep.
-Ronnie agreed.
-Mei kept fretting.
+Ronnie agreed, and Mei kept fretting.
 And Sandra, well, Sandra just cried.

 Lauro, the busboy, took his break with her.
 He seemed interested in something on the floating docks below.
 "You ever wonder about the sea lions?" he said.